alockwood05/good-analytics/README.md

 # good-analytics
-Segment.io transform stream to be used with hapi's `good` event piping.
+Segment.io transform stream to be used with hapi's `good` event piping https://github.com/hapijs/good.